midleo/midleo-mqscout/README.md

   qmgrlist.json
   midleo.jar
   midleolibs/
-    libs/                 # third-party Java libraries required by midleo.jar vendor/
+    libs/                 # runtime libraries required by midleo.jar vendor/
       com.ibm.mq.allclient.jar
 ```

 ### `midleo.jar`

 `midleo.jar` is a separate Midleo runtime component.

-It is not open-source, is not licensed under GPL-3.0, and is not included in this repository or in MQScout installers.
+It is not open-source, is not licensed under GPL-3.0-or-later, and is not included in this repository or in MQScout installers.

 Obtain it separately from Midleo under the applicable Midleo license terms.

 ### IBM MQ client JAR

 `com.ibm.mq.allclient.jar` is IBM MQ client software.

 It is not included in this repository or in MQScout installers.

 Users must obtain IBM MQ client software from their own licensed IBM MQ installation, IBM’s published Maven artifacts, or IBM redistributable packages, subject to the applicable IBM license terms.